 The king wears an actual mask that covers the greater part of his face, with large oval openings left around his eyes and mouth so that the viewer can identify him within his disguise.

 The mask has the features of an aged face, with prominently sagging jowls, wrinkles that surround the lips, and nearly toothless gums.
-An oval cartouche that fills the forehead of the mask probably held a mirror sign for brightness.
-A short, squarish length of beard like that which 18-Rabbit wears on Stela B seems to be part of the mask.
-The king's hair flares away from his face, falling in long locks just in front of his earspools."
+An oval cartouche that fills the forehead of the mask probably held a mirror sign for brightness. "

 Elizabeth A. Newsome, Trees of Paradise and Pillars of the World: The Serial Stela Cycle of 18-Rabbit-God K, King of Copan, p.
 141-3

 "Although the imagery of Stela D has a rich and varied array of supernatural participants, God K emerges as the principal protagonist of the dream it recounts.

 In all, eight manifestations of God K interact in 18-Rabbit's vision: two appear from the serpent bar in his arms, and six emerge from the serpents that wrap around the king's figure.

 Those that materialize from the four vision monsters each bear some omen or object of power, appearing to offer it to the king as an instrument of his vision quest."